Expand your health career options

 Students are prepared to work in the fields of health policy development, public health, product development, pharmaceutical sales and science journalism or pursue additional education in a graduate program.

-Designed for students holding an A.S. degree, an A.A. degree from a regionally accredited institution is also acceptable for admission into this degree.
+The Advanced Allied Health Specialization is open to students with an A.S. or A.A. degree from a regionally accredited institution.
 An Associate of Applied Science (AAS) degree does not meet the minimum eligibility requirement for entry into this program.
 AAS degree holders who intend to transfer into the BAS program should consult with an academic advisor to review coursework and determine the best transfer options.

 The first step in achieving your degree is always personalized advising so stay in close touch with the bachelor's advising team through the contact information on this page as they help you plan courses and review any prerequisite requirements.